rachow/grabcab/README.md

 The following are areas to explore and take things to the next level.
 Fasten your seat belts!

 - SPA frontends for the drivers web app -> `drivers.grabcab.co/signup` hooking to NodeJS API which authenticates using JWT/Refresh Tokens.
+- Corporate app for businesses to signup -> `corporate.grabcab.co/signup` will allow companies to book ride and manage employee spendings.